 Connection of the + and - sense leads at a remotely located load permits compensation for excessive resistance between the converter output and the load when their physical separation could cause undesirable voltage drop.
 This connection allows regulation to the placard voltage at the point of application.
-When the remote sensing feature is not used the sense leads should be connected to their respective output terminals at the converter.
+When the remote sensing feature is not used, the sense should be connected to their respective output www.irf.com terminals at the converter.
 Figure III. illustrates a typical remotely sensed application.